Flop (basketball): Penalties

-National Federation of State High School Associations basketball rule 10.6.f of 2012–13 specifically defines "faking being fouled", in the judgment of an official, as unsportsmanlike conduct subject to penalty of a technical foul, but in practice without any in-game access to replay video, this call is exceptionally rare.
+National Federation of State High School Associations basketball rule 10.6.f of 2012–13 specifically defines "faking being fouled", in the judgment of an official, as unsportsmanlike conduct subject to penalty of a technical foul.
+However, as there is no in-game access to replay video, this call is rare.

 NBA

+The NBA ruled in 1997 that the personal foul of charging would not be called once the ball carrier was within 4 feet (1.22 meters) of the basket.
+This restricted arc is noted with a dashed circle.
+This rule made it pointless to flop near the basket.

 The NBA regulated flopping starting in the 2012–13 season.
 Any player who flops during the regular season would first be warned, followed by fines in increments of $5,000 for each successive flop during the season.
 The fines would increase to $30,000 for a fifth offense, when a suspension would also be considered.
 In the playoffs, players are fined $5,000 for their first flopping offense, $10,000 for a second, $15,000 for a third, and $30,000 for a fourth.
 Any player who flops five or more times could be suspended.